dotnet/docs-aspire/docs/setup-tooling.md

     - The **.AppHost** and **.ServiceDefault** orchestration projects will be added to your solution.
     - A call to `builder.AddServiceDefaults` will be added to the _Program.cs_ file of your original project.
     - A reference to your original project will be added to the _Program.cs_ file of the **.AppHost** project.

+For more information on .NET Aspire orchestration, see [.NET Aspire orchestration overview](app-host-overview.md).

 ### Enlist in orchestration